NamanG0yal/CP-setup/README.md

 # CP-setup
-Competitive Programming setup for namangoyal2406
+Competitive Programming setup of Naman Goyal
 ## Objectives :
 1.) you should be able to create folders for one contest
 2.)
 Have a proper theme (light theme always ) , able to setup the compiler and stuff !!